Zena4L/python-crash-course/String mainupulation/README.md

 # problem 3

 Using python built-in chr  function, write a program that decode a text message from it ASCII values

+# problem 4

+A program to print the month abbreviation given it number

+# problem 5
+Modify the month abbreviation program to print a full date. eg: 3/24/2003 should output May 24,2003